 Integrated Water Quality Management Plan

-Hoyle Tanner is leading a team of consultants working with the City to address a multitude of water quality issues, driven by a variety of Clean Water Act programs.
-Our team is charged with identifying and prioritizing water quality opportunities that result in a viable program to achieve the City’s water quality goals.
-The ultimate purpose of the project is to determine whether the objectives of the Clean Water Act programs can be met by use of a singular regulatory document (Integrated Permit) instead of the traditional approach to using separate permits to regulate wastewater, stormwater and CSO discharges across the City.
+The ultimate purpose of the project is to determine whether the objectives of the Clean Water Act programs can be met by use of a singular regulatory document (Integrated Permit) instead of the traditional approach to use separate permits to regulate wastewater, stormwater and CSO discharges across the City.

 - Wastewater Process Modeling